bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ```

 The first line of code calls the function, `load`.
 The load function imports
 symbols from a `.bzl` file.
-In Objective-C or swift, it's like importing a
+In Objective-C or Swift, it's like importing a
 header file.

 ```